vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-04-24, I had to skip jogging and strength exercises due to house issues.

-## 2024-04-25 onward: skipped jogging and strength exercises due to health issues
+## 2024-04-25 to 2024-05-05: skipped jogging and strength exercises due to health issues

-On 2024-04-25, I skipped jogging and strength exercises due to [abdominal pain in the morning](2024-04-25-abdominal pain.md).
+On Thursday 2024-04-25, I skipped jogging and strength exercises due to [abdominal pain in the morning](2024-04-25-abdominal pain.md).
 Although the pain had subsided by the afternoon, I still wasn't completely back to normal.

-My current plan is to defer jogging and strength exercise until I have at least 3 full days without (nontrivial) abdominal pain and at least 2 full days with a complete or near-complete bowel movement.
+Until Sunday 2024-05-05, I skipped jogging and strength exercises (such as weightlifting and pushups).
+However, I did do a few lower-effort exercises that could be done at home with less strain and helped gauge my strength and stamina: hand gripper exercises, standing-on-one-leg-with-eyes-closed exercises, and breath holds.
+For all these, I was able to approximately match my state pre-illness, though I did feel more subjective fatigue (and in some cases a slight increase in abdominal pain) toward the end of the hand gripper exercise and breath hold.

+## 2024-05-06: trial run with jogging

+On 2024-05-06, as I was feeling somewhat better and also feeling like I wanted to go jogging, I decided to give jogging a try.
+I jogged slower than usual, and ended up doing 1 mile jogging plus 1 mile walking, compared to my usual of 1.25+ jogging and the remainder of the 2-mile total walking.
+Although it was less than my fully healthy self, it was reassuring to see that my stamina was not lost, and also that doing this exercise was not hindered by, and did not trigger, abdominal pain.